-10. Equality accreditation and organisational assessment schemes - such as those provided by Cornwall Diversity Toolkit, Stonewall Diversity Champions Programme, Job Centre Plus Two Ticks Disability Scheme, the Working Families Charity, Back to Work Company and the jobs recruitment website Where to Work - can assist you in benchmarking your procedures against best practice as well as giving the business external endorsement of its diversity credentials.
+10. Equality accreditation and organisational assessment schemes - such as those provided by Stonewall , the Working Families Charity - can assist you in benchmarking your procedures against best practice as well as giving the business external endorsement of its diversity credentials.

 Diversity Profile